Shahil-Abbas/google_stock_data/README.md

 ---

-# Future Improvements

-- LSTM deep learning model
-- Real-time stock prediction
-- Interactive dashboards
-- Technical indicator analysis
-- Candlestick chart visualization
-- Stock forecasting using AI

----

 # Author

-Developed by Areyouok Gg using Python for stock market data analysis and predictive modeling.
+Developed by Shahil Abbass using Python for stock market data analysis and predictive modeling.